 Borderline Personality Disorder Diagnosis and Treatment

-Learn about borderline personality disorder and its causes, symptoms, and treatments.
+Learn more about borderline personality disorder and its causes, symptoms, and treatments here.

 Understanding Borderline Personality Disorder

-Borderline personality disorder (BPD) isn’t to be confused with bipolar disorder, though the abbreviation is the same.
-Borderline personality disorder impacts the way that you think about yourself and others.
-This leads to problems with everyday life for those suffering from mental health conditions.1
+Borderline personality disorder isn’t to be confused with bipolar disorder, though the abbreviation is the same.

 How Common is BPD?